z3z1ma/dbt-osmosis/docs/docs/tutorial-yaml/configuration.md

   github: "all_sources/github.yml"
 ```

 Notice the use of the `{parent}` variable in the `jira` source configuration.
 This variable is a special variable that will be replaced with the name of the parent directory of the YAML file.
 The other special variables are `{node}` and `{model}`.
-We will discuss these variables in more detail later.
+We will discuss these variables in more detail in the next section.